farfalk/resource-users-addon/README.md

 - figure out how to build a "resource users database" in the .godot folder, so that it doesn't need to parse the whole project each time
 - is it possible to show this as a symbol in the preview?
 - maybe a popup that shows all the users if not unique?
+- probably makes sense to show if it's marked "local to scene" as well?